tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/fsm.md

 #### Poll

-Polling behavior is for situations when it's **not necessary to re-evaluate FSM state on every Event** and can be done periodically.
-The Variable can poll to get the latest Event with given period and if a new Event is published, it will re-evaluate the FSMs current state.
+If it is preferable to have the FSM re-evaluated at a constant periodic rate regardless of when new Events are published, polling behavior can be used by specifying the `duration` parameter when creating the Event-based variable.
-Polling behavior can be used when the publisher is too fast and there is no need respond so quickly to it.
+This can be useful when the publisher is too fast and there is no need respond so quickly to it.

-To create Variables with polling behavior, it needs an extra argument which is the `duration` to poll with.
-The example code demos this feature. *bind*ing part is same as in previous example.
+The example code demos this feature.
+The *bind*ing part is same as in previous example.

 Kotlin
 :   @@snip [Fsm.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/Fsm.kts) { #polling }

 ### CommandFlag

-Command Flag acts as bridge that can used to pass `Parameters` to an FSM from outside.
-Setting the parameters in a Command Flag will re-evaluate all the FSMs with provided params that are bound to that flag.
-It is possible to bind one FSM to multiple Command Flags and vise versa.
+Command Flag acts as bridge that can be used to pass `Parameters` to an FSM from outside.
+Setting the parameters in a Command Flag will re-evaluate all the FSMs with the params that are bound to that flag.
+It is possible to bind one FSM to multiple Command Flags and vice versa.
-Command Flag is limited to scope of a single script.
+A Command Flag is limited to the scope of a single script.
 It does not have any remote impact.

-The following example shows how to create a `CommandFlag`, `bind` FSM to it, and use methods `get` and `set` which are provided to retrieve or set the value of parameters in the Command Flag.
+The following example shows how to create a `CommandFlag`, `bind` an FSM to it, and use the methods `get` and `set`, which are provided to retrieve or set the value of parameters in the Command Flag.

 Kotlin